March 713M car-by-car histories

 In 1972, nine of the eleven 713Ms can be tracked: Eifelland's ex-Werner 713M/1 was sold to Heinz Lange but quickly moved to Scuderia Italia; John MacDonald retained his ex-Walkinshaw 713M/2; Tom Wheatcroft retained his ex-Roger Williamson 713M/3; Cavan Riley's 713M/5 went to Antonio Stalfieri in Italy; Roger Hurst retained his ex-John Bisignano 713M/6; the MRE-supplied 713M/7 is believed to have stayed with Dietmar Flöer in Germany; the ex-James Hunt 713M/8 went to Anthony Binnington; the ex-Brendan McInerney 713M/9 was retained by Sloan Marshall Garages; and Matt Spitzley retained his 713M/11.
 That leaves two cars that cannot be traced: the Sloan Marshall Garage 713M/4 raced by Tim Goss; and Bev Bond's 713M/10.

 The two puzzles still to solve for 1972 are the Swedish car of Ole Fall, and the second Sloan Marshall Garages 713M entered under the Equipe La Vie Claire Internationale banner for Jean-Claude Alzérat.
-Alzérat's car was observed to carry the chassis number "7-2", but this does not (yet) make a lot of sense.
+At one point it was believed that Alzérat's car had been observed carrying the chassis number "7-2", which led to some confusion about its identity, but that has been reviewed and found to be a misunderstanding.
 One possibility is that it was 713M/4, the ex-Tim Goss car that had also been run by Sloan Marshall Garages in 1971.
 If Alzérat was in the ex-Tim Goss car, then that would leave Bev Bond's 713M/10 to be Ole Fall's car.
 Fall only runs his car for one year, 1972, and there is no sign of it in Sweden in later years, so this is consistent with 713M/10 re-emerging in Formula 4 in 1973.

 'the Jean-Claude Alzérat car'